datacommonsorg/data/scripts/us_census/pep/US_PEP_SEXRACE /README.md

 ## About the Dataset
 This dataset has Population Estimates By Sex And Race from the year 1900 to 2020 for different geographic level such as National, State and County.

+The population is categorized by Sex and Race.

+### Download URL
 The data in txt/csv formats are downloadable from within "https://www2.census.gov/programs-surveys/popest/tables" and "https://www2.census.gov/programs-surveys/popest/datasets".
 The actual URLs are listed in individual .json files.